oracle-livelabs/developer/redwood-extensions/editpage/editpage.md

 7. Click **Finish** to complete the Quick Start and create the page.

-	We're back on the Accounts search page in the Designer, but notice that there's now an **Edit accounts** button at the top of the page:
+	We're back on the Accounts search page in the Designer.
+Notice that there's now an **Edit accounts** button at the top of the page:

 	  ![Image alt text](images/editButton.png)